gwilku/jscan-docs/general/comunity_videos.rst

         <p><strong><a href="https://www.youtube.com/watch?v=RrVC4JtOge0" target="_blank">OBD JScan Review</a></strong><br/>
         Language: English<br/>
         Author: Journey 2 Jeepin&#39;<br/>
-        A Jeep owner’s honest review of the JScan app.
-Shows the installation and setup, and demonstrates using JScan to read and clear a check-engine code, adjust settings, and highlights the responsiveness of the developer and community support.:contentReference[oaicite:4]{index=4}</p>
+        A Jeep owner's honest review of the JScan app.
+Shows the installation and setup, and demonstrates using JScan to read and clear a check-engine code, adjust settings, and highlights the responsiveness of the developer and community support.</p>
     </div>
     <div style="clear: both;"></div>